ismo98/trolley/README.md

 If you are building software that fits the textual interface style, you'll be able to create perfoment, _cross-platform_ applications.
 Launching in under a second is typical.
-Combined with TUI frameworks like OpenTUI, Bubbletea & Ratatui, it is extremely easy to create apps with a developer experience ecosystems, not much different than a webapp.
+Combined with TUI frameworks like OpenTUI, Bubbletea & Ratatui, it is extremely easy to create apps with a developer experience not much different than a webapp's.

 ## Giants and their shoulders